hunterloftis/playfuljs/content/articles/raycaster.md

 Lights are 80% of atmosphere.
 - Good touch events.
 I've hacked in a couple of basic touch controls so folks on phones and tablets can try out the demo, but there's huge room for improvement.
+- Camera effects.
+For example, zooming, blurring, drunk mode, etc.
+With a raycaster this are surprisingly simple.
+Start by modifying camera.fov in the console.

 As always, if you build something cool, or have related work to share, [email me](mailto:hunter@hunterloftis.com) or [tweet me](http://twitter.com/hunterloftis)